fpereiro/gotoB/readme.md

 ### `B.view` in detail

-As we said above, `B.view` takes two elements: a `path` (or `paths`) and a brick function.
+As we said above, `B.view` takes two elements: a `path` (or `paths`) and a view function.

-If you pass multiple `paths` to `B.view`, the brick will be updated when any of the corresponding store elements change:
+If you pass multiple `paths` to `B.view`, the view will be updated when any of the corresponding store elements change:

 ```javascript
 var dashboard = function () {